shlima/click_house/README.md

 ## Insert

-When column names and values are transferred separately
+When column names and values are transferred separately, data transfers to the server using `JSONCompactEachRow` format by default.

 ```ruby
 ClickHouse.connection.insert('table', columns: %i[id name]) do |buffer|